bcherny/annie/README.md

 # annie

-A tiny (709 bytes gzipped) library for authoring cross-browser animations.
+A super tiny library for authoring cross-browser animations.

 ## huh?